Probabilistic Contrastive Learning for Domain Adaptation: Experiments

 \section{Experiments}

 In this section, we will verify the validity of the PCL on five different tasks.
-Four of these are classification, detection, and segmentation tasks in domain adaptation, and one is a semi-supervised learning task under conditions with little labeled data.
-For more experimental details and results, please refer to Section ~\ref{app:IMPME} and Section ~\ref{app:MoreResult}.
+In order to ensure fairness, in each task, we strictly follow the baseline experimental settings and only add additional PCL loss.